 In addition to Parkinson’s disease, a Putin critic who claims to have sources “at the epicentre of decision making,” said the Russian leader also underwent surgery in February 2020, according to DailyMail.
 The procedure was reportedly needed to treat cancer.
 The person who made these claims or collected information from inside sources has been identified as Valery Solovei.

 Solovei, former head of the Public Relations Department at Moscow State Institute of International Relations, also thinks that Putin plans to step down from his position due to his declining health.
 The Putin critic suggests that Russia’s leader is grooming his daughter, Katerina Tikhonova, to serve as his successor.

 What type of cancer is Putin allegedly suffering from?

 Although it isn’t clear whether Putin has cancer, Solovei alleges the surgery he underwent in February 2020 was to treat abdominal cancer.
 Despite the intel Solovei has received, Putin hasn't confirmed that he's suffering from any of the health conditions being discussed across multiple media outlets.

-U.S. Senator Marco Rubio admits “something is off” with Putin.
+U.S. Senator Marco Rubio admitted “something is off” with Putin.

 Since the beginning of the COVID-19 pandemic, Putin has spent most of his time being isolated from others.
-In the event that he must meet face-to-face with individuals working closely alongside him, they're required to provide fecal samples at minimum once a week “to ensure they do not infect [him],” reports The Times.
+At one point, Putin went as far as requiring anyone he must meet face-to-face or work closely alongside to provide fecal samples at minimum once a week “to ensure they do not infect [him],” reported The Times.

 Whether or not Putin has been experiencing health issues is still a closely guarded secret within the Russian government.
 Rumors will likely continue to circulate about his physical and mental health amid Russia's invasion of Ukraine.
 Despite rumors of a brain tumor, other types of cancer, and Parkinson's disease, nothing has been confirmed.